officelifehq/officelife/docs/introduction.md

 # Development

-# Hosting Kakene on your own server
+# Hosting OfficeLife on your own server

-# Kakene in 10 minutes
+# OfficeLife in 10 minutes

-Kakene is built around the notion that while companies own data about their employees, users have complete control over which data they give to companies.
+OfficeLife is built around the notion that while companies own data about their employees, users have complete control over which data they give to companies.

 ## Setup